zbrox/cloudflare-ddns/README.md

 ### Config

-You Can pass a path to a configuration file (`-f` or `--config`) instead of each option as a command line argument.
+You can pass a path to a configuration file (`-f` or `--config`) instead of each option as a command line argument.
 The configuration should be a [TOML](https://github.com/toml-lang/toml) file and hold the same options.
 Here's a sample:

 ```TOML
 api_token = "secretkey"